 Create personalized plans to increase physical activity.

-Health experts believe that stress can be somewhat managed through diet: some foods tend to exacerbate stress, while others tame it.
-Health coaches can guide participants in making the right food choices to reduce stress levels.
-They can also steer participants to more formal weight loss programs, like Positively Me, and share practical tips like ways to incorporate more fruits and vegetables throughout the day or keeping a food journal.
+Health experts believe that stress can be somewhat managed through diet as some foods tend to exacerbate stress, while others tame it.
+Health coaches guide participants in making the right food choices to reduce stress levels.
+They can also recommend more formal weight loss programs, like Positively Me® by WebMD, and share practical tips like ways to incorporate more fruits and vegetables throughout the day or keeping a food journal.

-Health coaches are an effective way to help employees to reduce current stress levels and teach behavioral modifications to manage future stress.
-However, it’s become clearer than ever that a positive work environment likely has the most impact on reducing stress in the workplace.
-If you would like to see how our health coaches can support your organization with stress management, visit our website or contact us at email@example.com.
+Health coaches are an effective way to help employees reduce current stress levels and teach behavioral modifications to manage future stress.
+This, in combination with changes to work culture, can make a real difference when it comes to retaining talent and increasing productivity in the workplace.
+If you would like to learn how a corporate health coaching program can support your organization with stress management, visit our website or contact us at email@example.com.